PostHog/docs/docs/deployment.md

 ## Running behind a proxy?

-If you're running PostHog behind a proxy, there's a few more things you need to do to make sure PostHog (specifically the toolbar, which runs on your own site) works.
+If you're running PostHog behind a proxy, there are a few more things you need to do to make sure PostHog (specifically the toolbar, which runs on your own site) works.

 Make sure you have the `IS_BEHIND_PROXY` environment variable set to true